Eligibility criteria

 To be suitable for a Data Graduate role, you should have most or all of the following skills:

-- Proficient data skills
+- Proficient data technical skills

-- Strong written and verbal communication skills
+- Strong communication skills

-- Critical and problem-solving skills.
+- Strong critical thinking and problem-solving skills.

 Benefits